sav-che/TL-2/Authors/Noll, Fritz {std. Noll}.md

-> [!cite] BHL link: this entry starts at [page 763](https://www.biodiversitylibrary.org/item/104137#page/779/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 763](https://www.biodiversitylibrary.org/page/33355850) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Noll, Fritz (1858-1908), German botanist; Dr. phil.
-Heidelberg 1883 (with Pfitzer), assistant Heidelberg 1882-1886; assistant with J. Sachs at Würzburg 1887-1889; assistant and lecturer with Strasburger at Bonn 1889-1894; lecturer and professor (1897, 1898) of botany at the agriculture college of Poppelsdorf 1894-1908; professor of botany at Halle 1907-1908; prominent plant physiologist. (*Noll*).
+Heidelberg 1883 (with Pfitzer), assistant Heidelberg 1882-1886; assistant with J. Sachs at Würzburg 1887-1889; assistant and lecturer with Strasburger at Bonn 1889-1894; lecturer and professor (1897, 1898) of botany at the agriculture college of Poppelsdorf 1894-1908; professor of botany at Halle 1907-1908; prominent plant physiologist.
+**Abbreviated name**: *Noll*

 #### Herbarium and types